Archives

 Thank you!
 Right at this moment, the world is facing several crises at once.
 Among them, most of us are highly familiar with the financial crisis, some of us have some acquaintance with the climate crisis but few of us really know anything about the ecosystem crisis: the extreme threat of extinction facing many of our species, the rapid destruction of the habitats which they need for their survival and the loss of ecosystem services that sustain them.

 It is my hope that over the next few years, IUCN will be able to able to mobilize the policies, resources and action needed to reverse this trend – before they become irreversibly lost.
+Could you tell us about your organization Development Alternatives?

-Development Alternatives is a “social enterprise” set up 25 years ago to create jobs for poor people in rural communities and, at the same time, to produce the goods and services they need in their everyday lives.
-It has a very strong research wing that develops new technologies and a marketing wing that makes and sells these technologies to local “mini-enterprises” working in the rural economy of India.
+Development Alternatives is a “social enterprise†set up 25 years ago to create jobs for poor people in rural communities and, at the same time, to produce the goods and services they need in their everyday lives.
+It has a very strong research wing that develops new technologies and a marketing wing that makes and sells these technologies to local “mini-enterprises†working in the rural economy of India.
 It is the world’s leader in developing and delivering a wide variety of technologies for production of building materials, energy, clean water, handloom textiles, recycled paper, and other products, as well as livelihoods.

 How do you convince investors, whose motives are mostly pure profit, to fund the social enterprises like Tara and Tarahaat?